swakeert/django-template/{{cookiecutter.project_name}}/README.md

 $ docker-compose build
 $ docker-compose up

-# Or do it in one command.
-$ docker-compose up -b

 # Run a custom command inside the container.
 $ docker-compose run --rm {{cookiecutter.project_name}}_backend <command>